junxit/us-congress-bills-113/metadata.md

 - 2013-04-26 — Referred to the Committee on Appropriations, and in addition to the Committees on Transportation and Infrastructure, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2013-04-26 — Referred to the Committee on Appropriations, and in addition to the Committees on Transportation and Infrastructure, and the Budget, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2013-04-26 — UNANIMOUS CONSENT - Mr. Latham asked unanimous consent that in the engrossment of H.R.
 1765, the Clerk strike "account" on page 2, line 14, and insert "accounts".
 Agreed to without objection.
+- 2013-04-30 — Message on Senate action sent to the House.
+- 2013-04-30 — Passed/agreed to in Senate: Pursuant to the order of 4/25/13, ordered received, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.
+- 2013-04-30 — Presented to President.
+- 2013-04-30 — Presented to President.
+- 2013-04-30 — Pursuant to the order of 4/25/13, ordered received, read twice, considered, read the third time, and passed without amendment by Unanimous Consent.